Safeguarding Policy

 Reporting and responding to concerns

-Stewardship staff are required immediately report any concerns or suspicions of possible/actual harm to staff or the communities it is serving, including abuse, exploitation and neglect and policy non-compliance, or risk of such, resulting from action or inaction by anyone covered by this policy.
-This includes any suspected historical abuse.
-In the first instance these should be reported to the Designated Safeguarding Officer.
+Stewardship staff are required to immediately report any concerns or suspicions of possible/actual harm to staff or the communities it is serving, including abuse, exploitation and neglect and policy non-compliance, or risk of such, resulting from action or inaction by anyone covered by this policy.
+This includes any suspected historic abuse.
+In the first instance, these should be reported to the Designated Safeguarding Officer.

-The Safeguarding Lead Trustee who sits on Stewardship’s board of trustees, will have oversight of safeguarding and welfare incidents that arise.
-The Safeguarding Lead Trustee will have a regular slot at meetings of the board of trustees to ensure that trustees are appropriately apprised of matters that arise.
+The Safeguarding Lead Trustee who sits on Stewardship’s board of trustees, will have oversight of the safeguarding and welfare incidents that arise.
+The Safeguarding Lead Trustee will have a regular slot at meetings of the board of trustees to ensure that trustees are appropriately appraised of matters that arise.

-Existing systems for risk management, due diligence, monitoring and evaluation, audit and review, and other organisational performance mechanisms will be adapted to include indicators and processes by which implementation of the safeguarding policy can be measured and these processes will be periodically reviewed to ensure that they remain effective and up-to-date in respect of best practice.
+Existing systems for risk management, due diligence, monitoring and evaluation, audit and review, and other organisational performance mechanisms will be adapted to include indicators and processes by which implementation of the Safeguarding Policy can be measured.
+These processes will be periodically reviewed to ensure that they remain effective and up to date in respect of best practice.

-Stewardship will implement and keep updated a Whistleblowing and a Complaints policy aimed at encouraging a culture of openness and accountability wherein staff and members of the public are, respectively, confident that they can raise any matter of genuine concern without fear of reprisal in the knowledge that they will be taken seriously and that matters will be investigated appropriately and managed on a need-to-know basis, with appropriate remedial action taken.
+Stewardship will implement and maintain a Whistleblowing Policy and a Complaints Policy, both aimed at encouraging a culture of openness and accountability, wherein staff and members of the public can be confident that they can raise any matter of genuine concern without fear of reprisal and in the knowledge that they will be taken seriously, and that matters will be investigated appropriately, managed on a need-to-know basis with appropriate remedial action taken

 Policy Review